How to use marketing to get new sponsors for your digital events

 Q2 is here and things are looking… interesting.
 We’re taking a step back to think about the #1 priority event marketers should have for the next couple of months.

 Events have been postponed or cancelled.
-Virtual events and digital ‘add-ons’ are being created and launched at lightning speed.
+Virtual and hyrbid events and digital ‘add-ons’ are being created and launched at lightning speed.
 But budgets are frozen.

 Many B2B event marketers are feeling uncertain about what they should focus on in the coming weeks to deliver value to their business and prove their worth.
 They are so used to be being pushed every day to deliver results in the form of revenue or ‘hot leads’ for the sales team.
 The job they may feel they have been hired to do cannot be done.
 So, they’re sitting at home, probably feeling quite anxious, in a makeshift – yet now permanent-feeling – home office, wondering what do to.